 Golem β TBC

 This is a PlayStation exclusive from Highwire Games and it's certainly piqued our interest.
 You play as a young girl controlling golems, via your eyes and movements, while creeping through ancient ruins filled with treasures.

 The developers say that the aim of the game is to make you feel the power of controlling these golems.
 It will be interesting to see where they take this mechanic.
 The game was scheduled for release in March 2018, but has been delayed for final polishing with a new date yet to be confirmed.

 Ace Combat 7 β January 2019

 Namco Bandai's arcade flight Ace Combat series comes to the PS4 and VR with photorealistic graphics, authentic and futuristic aircrafts to choose from and β no doubt β familiar dogfighting action.
 It's finally been given a release date and you'll have to wait until January 2019 to play it.

 The first person shooter is set in a world where mechanical monsters called titans battle head-to-head.
 Expect free locomotion movement, strategy and destructible environments.
-This launch video is enough to make us want to know much more about what else Megalith has to offer.
+It's just gone into beta and should be with PSVR owners in the not too distant future.